-Before we get into this discussion, let us separate 2 terms which are often used interchangably: quality and usability.
+Before we get into this discussion, let us separate 2 terms which are often used interchangeably: quality and usability.
 Quality, as far as I am concerned, refers to the technical merits of the image – sharpness, contrast, low-noise and ability to produce large prints.
 Usability [not the best choice of words, I admit… but let’s stick with it for now], on the other hand, refers to how well a system is suited to specific shooting situations – such as low vis, wideangle, macro or any particular composition or effect that you, the photographer, want to achieve.

-As far as quality goes, the images from a DSLR tend to have greater dynamic range and be more suitable for up-sizing for large prints (even when you compare to RAW files from a compact camera).
+As far as quality goes, the images from a ILCs tend to have greater dynamic range and be more suitable for up-sizing for large prints (even when you compare to RAW files from a compact camera).
 Lower noise means that you can use higher ISOs, useful under certain conditions.
-And of course, the bigger sensors of DSLRs allow greater control over depth of field.
+And of course, the bigger sensors of ILCs allow greater control over depth of field.
 However, the quality difference, while present, is fairly small; not everyone will find it a compelling reason for paying the enormous difference in price, especially if they don’t make large prints or sell to stock agencies.

 At this point, I can see some people about to send me an angry email, listing portfolios of excellent images taken with a compact camera.
 Please note – I am not saying that compact cameras do not produce good images.
-In fact, I happily cede that under some circumstances, compact cameras can produce images that are on par with DSLR images.
-However, DSLRs will produce higher-quality images in a wider variety of circumstances than compacts.
+In fact, I happily cede that under some circumstances, compact cameras can produce images that are on par with ILC images.
+However, ILCs will produce higher-quality images in a wider variety of circumstances than compacts.
 That is a fact, pure and simple.

-However, that does not mean that everyone who can afford a housed DSLR should get one.
+However, that does not mean that everyone who can afford a housed ILC should get one.
 Far from it.
 Remember – your camera system is merely a tool, and as with all tools, you don’t want the one with the best set of specifications, but the one which is best suited to your needs and requirements.

-While it is true that DSLRs offer better performance across a broader spectrum of shooting opportunities, there is a cost to be paid – primarily, in the amount of effort required to realize this improved performance and the loss of flexibility when it comes to handling other shooting opportunities that may crop up.
+While it is true that ILCs offer better performance across a broader spectrum of shooting opportunities, there is a cost to be paid – primarily, in the amount of effort required to realize this improved performance and the loss of flexibility when it comes to handling other shooting opportunities that may crop up.

-For starters, a housed DSLR rig *demands* your attention.
+For starters, a housed ILC rig *demands* your attention.
 It controls how you pack for a trip.
-It controls your entire dive (when you are underwater with a housed DSLR, you are doing photography and nothing else).
+It controls your entire dive (when you are underwater with a housed ILC, you are doing photography and nothing else).
 The extra bulk and drag of the rig will challenge your situational awareness and diving skills – especially buoyancy – even in calm conditions, let alone currents.
 And that’s not all.
 The system requires you to give it attention in the morning before you get on the dive boat, and cuddle with it when you return, checking and lubing O-rings, testing connections and washing/rinsing the controls.
-In fact, it is very much like adding a girlfriend, without the sex to make up for the trouble (so on second thoughts, perhaps it is like adding a wife…).
+In fact, it is very much like adding a boyfriend or girlfriend, without the sex to make up for the trouble (so on second thoughts, perhaps it is like adding a spouse?).

 Now, not everyone considers this loss of flexibility to be a tradeoff.
 My whale shark incident notwithstanding, I find that I get the best shots when I decide what I want to shoot and spend the entire dive working my choice of subject(s), rather than running around trying to shoot whatever I see.
 If that means I miss a few shots, so be it… the ones I do get tend to be better.

-For a lot of people, the housed DSLR is too demanding a tool – be it in terms of travel restrictions, pre/post dive maintenance or in-water demands on both diving skills and photographic commitment.
-While I have listed a lot of the benefits of a housed DSLR system, I must reiterate that you are going to realize those benefits only if you are going to become an underwater photographer (with all the commitments it entails), not a diver who takes photos.
+For a lot of people, the housed ILC is too demanding a tool – be it in terms of travel restrictions, pre/post dive maintenance or in-water demands on both diving skills and photographic commitment.
+While I have listed a lot of the benefits of a housed ILC system, I must reiterate that you are going to realize those benefits only if you are going to become an underwater photographer (with all the commitments it entails), not a diver who takes photos.

 So ask yourself:

-Are you willing to dedicate the entire dive to the pursuit of good images, to the exclusion of everything else?
+– Are you willing to dedicate the entire dive to the pursuit of good images, to the exclusion of everything else?

-Are you willing to spend an entire dive in one patch, getting the lighting, exposure and composition just right?
+– Are you willing to spend an entire dive in one patch, getting the lighting, exposure and composition just right?

-Are you willing to spend significant time before and after each dive on your gear?
+– Are you willing to spend significant time before and after each dive on your gear?

-Are you able to manage the extra drag of a housed system?
+– Are you able to manage the extra drag of a housed system?

-Are your buoyancy skills perfect enough to allow precise composition through the viewfinder?
-And before you answer “yes” here, let me point out that despite having 2600+ dives, I still struggle sometimes with maintaining my placement just so, especially if there is even a mildest of currents
+– Are your buoyancy skills perfect enough to allow precise composition through the viewfinder?
+And before you answer “yes” here, let me point out that despite having 6000+ dives, I still struggle sometimes with maintaining my placement just so, especially if there is even a mildest of currents

-Are you willing to spend time in learning the technical elements of photography and your system?
+– Are you willing to spend time in learning the technical elements of photography and your system?

-Will you dive often enough to master your equipment?
+– Will you dive often enough to master your equipment?
 Will you keep diving often enough to retain this mastery?

-Do you have $5000 plus to spend?
+– Do you have $5000 plus to spend?

 If you anwer “no” to one or more of these questions, you may get better results with a compact system.
 And you will not be alone, nor should you feel that you are condemned to photographic hell.